 - Tepid sponging and with paracetamol intake is advised.

-- Treatment for hear failure:
+Treatment for heart failure:

 - High-dose digoxin can be administered.